firepress-org/rclone-in-docker/README.md

 At FirePress we use rclone to do cold storage backup outside our clusters.

 ## « Dockerfile CI everything » requirements
-To « dockerfile CI everything » we need to keep a consistant format by defining a few **variables**.
+To « dockerfile CI everything » we need to keep a consistent format by defining a few **variables**.

 Thanks to **Github Actions**, it's now very quick to set up a CI for your Dockerfile (and every project really).

-By setting these variables, your Dockerfile will build consistently for every projects you manage.
+By setting these variables, your Dockerfile will build consistently for every project you manage.

 **1) In the Dockerfile, update these:**